WConen/microrts/README.md

 ## microrts

-This is a form of the original microrts.
+This is a fork of the original microrts repository (great work, thanks!!).
 To create (and maintain) such a fork, please follow (https://help.github.com/articles/fork-a-repo/).
 If you do so, you may be able to generate pull request against the upstream repository, which may be helpful some day (https://help.github.com/articles/about-pull-requests/).
 You may also want to sync your clone with the upstream repo once in a while: (https://help.github.com/articles/syncing-a-fork/).

 UNCHANGED (so far) below: